 In June 2017, we amended and restated the Facility Agreement and entered into a Third Global Amendment and Restatement Agreement (the "2017 GARA").
 The 2017 GARA, among other things, deferred certain financial covenants until the measurement period ending December 31, 2018; extended to the measurement period ending December 31, 2019 the date through which Equity Cure Contributions can be made; and required us to raise a total of \$159.0 million no later than October 30, 2017, of which \$12.0 million was raised in January 2017 under a common stock purchase agreement with Terrapin Opportunity, L.P. ("Terrapin"), \$33.0 million was raised in June 2017 under a common stock purchase agreement with Thermo and \$114.0 million was raised in October 2017 through a public offering of our voting common stock.
 The funds raised from Thermo were used to pay outstanding restructuring fees, insurance premiums to BPIFAE and principal and interest due under the Facility Agreement as of June 30, 2017.
-Eighty percent of the net proceeds from the stock offering were deposited in a restricted account, a portion of which was used to pay principal and interest due under the Facility Agreement, including principal and interest payments or funding of the debt service reserve account.
+Eighty percent of the net proceeds from the stock offering were deposited in a restricted account, a portion of which was used to pay principal and interest due under the Facility Agreement in December 2017.
+The remainder of the proceeds is also expected to be used for obligations under the Facility Agreement, including principal and interest payments or funding of the debt service reserve account.